Roy Barker (American football)

-Roy Barker (born February 24, 1969) is a former professional American football defensive end.
+Roy Barker (born February 24, 1969) is an American former professional football defensive end.
 He played in the National Football League (NFL) for nine seasons for the Minnesota Vikings, San Francisco 49ers, Cleveland Browns, and Green Bay Packers.
+He was selected 98th overall by the Vikings in the fourth round of the 1992 NFL draft.
 Barker played on the Central Islip, New York football Team in high school.